PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Method

 \subsection{Pitfall Predictor for Negative Constraint Generation}

 The \textit{pitfall predictor} $\mathcal{M}_{pred}$ analyzes a query $q$ to identify potential logical pitfalls and false assumptions, which are formalized as a negative constraint set $\mathcal{C}_{neg}$.
 These constraints specify reasoning patterns that should be avoided during plan generation.
 To perform this analysis, $\mathcal{M}_{pred}$ adopts the functional roles of an \emph{exam designer} and a \emph{logic analyst}, critically examining $q$ to uncover implicit premises.
 Using a structured prompt, as shown in \autoref{tab:neg_const}, with task-specific guidelines and few-shot demonstrations covering multi-hop inference, scope constraints, and counting, the predictor identifies risks such as shallow semantic patterns, scope confusion, and keyword-based guessing.
 The predictor derives up to $k$ most critical constraints in a structure JSON format to ensure compatibility with the downstream modules.
-Formally,
+We formalize this process as follows:

 The resulting $\mathcal{C}_{neg}$ is passed to the planner to facilitate constraint-aware plan generation.